LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 #### Requirements satisfied

 It provides a unified solution for all streaming sources and all consumer groups / destinations.
+In particular the realtime store provides users with access to the latest data.

 ### Weaknesses